de-lez/pyrogram/README.rst

         client.stop()

-That's all you need for getting started with Pyrogram.
+That's all you need for getting started with ``Pyrogram``.
 For more detailed information, please refer to the Documentation_.

 Documentation
 =============

-- The entire Pyrogram's documentation resides at https://docs.pyrogram.ml.
+- The entire ``Pyrogram`` documentation resides at https://docs.pyrogram.ml.

 Contribution